gerardoAB111/Personal-Workout-Analytics/README.md

 ## 📌 Project Overview
 A structured record of my personal gym journey over three months, detailing each workout day, exercises performed, weights, reps, and additional cardio, core, wrist, and forearm training.

-This project demonstrates:
-- Data organization
-- Tracking progress
-- Cleaning and transforming raw inputs
-- Analyzing performance trends
+---

+## Executive Summary
+This analysis covers **100 days of workout data** (58 training sessions) with the goal of uncovering trends in training frequency, muscle group balance, and overall efficiency.

+### Key Findings
+- Trained on average **4 times per week**, with **Tuesday** as the most frequent gym day.
+This rhythm reflects consistent time management and adequate recovery between sessions.
+- Most muscle groups were trained **once per week**, except for **shoulders and chest**, which averaged twice weekly. **Upper body** was prioritized significantly over **lower body** (44 vs. 12 sessions).
+- Average rest period between sessions was **2 days**, which allowed recovery but left room for better planning.
+- Progress was most notable in the **Incline Dumbbell Press, Dumbbell Military Press, and Squats**.
+The scatterplot confirmed the expected trade-off: **higher weights → fewer reps**.
+- Each workout averaged **6 exercises**, with consistent tracking across weight, reps, and RIR per set.

+### Recommended Actions
+1. **Balance training** – Increase lower-body sessions to correct the imbalance and promote overall muscle growth.
+2. **Prioritize quality over quantity** – Reduce average exercises per session to improve focus and efficiency, especially for weaker muscle groups.
+3. **Maintain consistency** – Keep the current workflow and time management structure, which has proven effective.

+### Next Steps
+To deepen the analysis, I plan to expand the dataset with lifestyle metrics such as **workout start/finish times, sleep hours, and post-session wellness (self-rated 1–10)**.
+Including diet and recovery data will provide a more holistic picture and enable more precise conclusions.

+**Key takeaway:** The system works — but improving lower body training, fine-tuning exercise volume, and integrating wellness metrics will drive more balanced and sustainable progress.

 ---

 ## 🛠 Data Collection
 - **Type:** Primary data (self-collected and documented)
 - **Period:** The dataset covers a period of a little over 3 months (from April 28, 2025 to August 6, 2025).
 - **Content:** Exercises, sets, reps, weights (kg), RIR (Reps in Reserve), cardio and accessory training.

 ---